Hakkunde

-Hakkunde is a 2017 Nigerian movie directed and written by Oluseyi Asurf.
+Hakkunde is a 2017 Nigerian movie directed by Oluseyi Asurf.

+The film won the Africa Movie Academy Award for Best Screenplay in 2018 and received nominations for Best Actor in a Leading Role and Best Actress in a Supporting Role.

 Plot

 A young man who graduated from the university is battling with self-identity and how he tries to surpass it and make a difference in his community and society.
 He faced with life's pressures decides to relocate to Kaduna from Lagos when an opportunity presents itself against his sister's wishes.
-His expectations is however cut short and Akande must make a decision to either learn to survive or return back to failure.
+His expectations is however cut short and Akande must make a decision to either learn to survive or return to failure.